 3. Insert the needle into the peptide vial at an angle and inject the water slowly down the side wall — never aim straight at the powder.

 4. Remove the syringe and gently swirl the vial.
-Do not shake.
+DO NOT SHAKE!

 5. Wait for the powder to dissolve fully into a clear solution.